DanielLoney/auto-rap-highlighter/README.md

-# Rap Rhyme Detection Project
+# Algorithmic Detecting Rhymes in Rap and Highlighting

 ## Setting up the virtual environment and dependencies